MicrosoftDocs/WindowsCommunityToolkitDocs/docs/archive/graph/PlannerTaskList.md

 # PlannerTaskList Control

+> [!WARNING]
+> (This API has been removed.
+For the latest guidance on using the Microsoft Graph see the [InteractiveProviderBehavior](../../graph/providers/InteractiveProviderBehavior.md).)

 The [PlannerTaskList Control](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.graph.plannertasklist) displays a simple list of Planner tasks, it relies on the [MicrosoftGraphService](../../services/MicrosoftGraph.md) for authentication.

 ## Syntax